 5 Tips For A Better Stream Beyond Hardware and Software

-Streaming on Twitch can seem daunting at first, there are many aspects to take care of before you click on “start stream” because you’re basically producing an entertainment channel on your own.
+Streaming on Twitch can seem daunting at first because there are many aspects to take care of before you click on “start stream.”
+After all, you’re basically producing an entertainment channel on your own.
 There are many aspects you can work on to make your stream as good as possible that have nothing to do with what hardware you have or what software you use for streaming.
-In this post, we’ll go through some aspects that you can work in parallel to getting the best stream gadgets and software out there.
+In this post, we’ll go through some aspects that you can work on while also getting the best streaming gadgets and software out there.

 - Have a Consistent Schedule